FlippingACoin/FlippingACoin.github.io/algebra.md

 > **Definition**: $H$ is a normal subgroup of $G$ ($H\trianglelefteq G$) if, for every element $g\in G$, $g^{-1}Hg=H$.
 > (**intuition**: The purpose of defining normal subgroups is to ensure that the equivalence classes induced by $H$ form a group.
 In particular, for any $a,b\in G$, we would like to define $(aH)(bH)=(ab)H$.
 That is, for arbitrary (h_1,h_2\in H), we need $(ah_1)(bh_2)\in(ab)H$.
 Since $ab(b^{-1}h_1b)h_2\in (ab)H$, this requires $b^{-1}h_1b\in H$.
 Thus, $b^{-1}Hb\subseteq H$.
 Requiring this condition for every $b\in G$, and applying it also to $b^{-1}$, gives the reverse inclusion.
 Therefore, $b^{-1}Hb=H$, which is exactly the definition of a normal subgroup.)
 >
-> Every subgroup of an abelian group (communicative group) is normal.
+> Every subgroup of an abelian group (commutative group) is normal.
 >
 > Let $G$ be a group and let $H$ be a normal subgroup of $G$.
 Then $G/H$ forms a group, called the quotient group.